 We’ve compiled a couple of comparison tables that address cost and coverage issues:

 If you’re unsure where to start, you may want to read our comprehensive dog insurance guide, which addresses common questions such as how pet insurance works, what it covers, is it worth it for everyone, statistics, reimbursement stories, and more.

 *You should expect annual increases on your premiums from any pet insurance company.
 These rates and increases will vary based on your location, changes in vet costs and more.

-Healthy Paws continues to impress us with its unlimited benefits with no per-incident, annual or lifetime caps.
+Healthy Paws, founded in 2009, continues to impress us with its unlimited benefits with no per-incident, annual or lifetime caps.
 This company also has far fewer coverage exclusions compared to many competitors, so it appears that Healthy Paws is less likely to deny your claim.

 You can also customize your out-of-pocket expense risk by adjusting your policy’s reimbursement rate (70%, 80% or 90%) and deductible ($100, $250, $500 or $750) when you sign up.
 There are some restrictions on the reimbursement and annual deductible amounts for pets, depending on the age when they’re enrolled.

 Healthy Paws has excellent customer service reviews.
 Check out the comment section in our Healthy Paws individual review.
 It’s filled with real customer accounts.